maxskeen/TipCalculator/README.md

 ## Notes

-Had difficulty learning how to save information via Defaults so the app would remember the user's input if reset
+Had difficulty learning how to save information via Defaults so the app would remember the user's input if reset.

 ## License